stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-All-- pretty much all of it.
+Pretty much all of it.
 Like, obviously we have the suggestion [__BEN:__ Yeah.] and that forms a basis but--

 #### BEN